Skip advert

 Advertisement - Article continues below

-All hybrid systems use a combination of petrol or diesel combustion engine with one or more electric motors to help reduce fuel consumption, lower emissions or, in some cases, improve performance.
+There are three main types of hybrid car available today: mild hybrids, self-charging hybrids and plug-in hybrids.
+All use a combination of petrol or diesel engine with one or more electric motors to help reduce fuel consumption, lower emissions or, in some cases, improve performance.
 Out of the three systems, mild hybrids use the smallest battery and electric motor combination, which together provide the lowest level of assistance to the combustion engine.

 What does mild hybrid mean?